-“Tropical cyclone” is the term for a low-pressure storm system that forms in tropical latitudes on either side of the Equator.
-Cyclones are characterized by thunderstorms, large waves, and powerful winds that rotate around a center of upwelling air.
+“Tropical cyclone” is the term for a low-pressure storm system that forms in tropical latitudes on either side of the Equator and gets its energy from the warm water.
+Cyclones are characterized by thunderstorms, large waves, and powerful winds that rotate around a center of rapidly rising air.
 Born over large bodies of warm water, these spiraling storms require a complex combination of atmospheric conditions to increase in size and intensity.
 When cyclones move over land, they can cause profound loss of life and billions of dollars in damage.

 Given the significant impacts of landfalling cyclones, much research has gone into understanding these tremendous forces of nature.
 NCEI scientists collaborate with international tropical cyclone forecast agencies and scientific institutes around the world to assemble and maintain the International Best Track Archive for Climate Stewardship (IBTrACS), a global inventory of tropical cyclones.
 The database was first made available in late 2008.